 I have never tried to write fiction of any sort before this.
 Writing a first novel in public, in serial form, in a genre I rarely read, is risky—bordering on insane.
 Readers with more experience than me can provide suggestions.

 The metablog is also a place I can post brief pieces that do not neatly fit anywhere else, and that don’t merit the “essay” label.
-I found in writing Approaching Aro that there are many short things I might like to say, but that didn’t fit the structure or theme of the site.
+There are many short things I might like to say, but that don’t fit the structure or theme of the site.

 A blog allows me to write less formally, more spontaneously and more often.
 Generally, I write slowly, partly because I try to be as precise as possible, and tend to polish nearly-complete pieces for weeks or months.
 One of the many things I admire about Will Buckingham’s thinkBuddha blog is that he posts something interesting, often profound, and beautifully written, weekly.
 I would love to be able to do that too.